TheresaLui/SelfHelpContent_v2/articles/microsoft.azuredatafactory-pipeline-stuck-tsg/content-check-pipeline-queue.md

    ownershipId="Centennial_CloudNet_LoadBalancer"
 />

-# How to check if there are any existing pipeline with status as "Queued"?
+# How to check if there are any existing pipeline with status as Queued?

 Run the following Kusto Query to check the status of the Pipeline Runs: